 What you need to do

-Whatever happens, you’ll need to get a written report from the local police (particularly for a theft) or other appropriate authority such as the bus company, airline or hotel within 24 hours or as soon as you reasonably can.
+Whatever happens, you’ll need to get a written report from the local police (particularly for a theft) or other appropriate authority such as the bus company, airline or hotel as soon as you reasonably can.
 We understand that this can be a challenge in a country where you don't speak the language and they might even make you pay for it, but you will need this report to support your claim.

 If your gear is delayed, damaged or lost by the carrier (airline or bus, etc), there’s cover for this too.
 You must be sure to make a report with the carrier outlining the details of the event and make a claim with them.